michaelschaub/michaelschaub.github.io/publications.md

 Click on \[Abstract] to obtain more information.
 Bibliographical information is available by clicking on \[BibTeX].

-You can search in the abstracts using the quicksearch box below.
+You can search in the abstracts using the quicksearch box above.
 The official publication pages can be accessed through the link given \[DOI].
 If a preprint version is available it can be found by clicking on \[URL].
 Links to press coverage are listed under \[Comment].